It’s hard not to compare ourselves with other writers and dangerous when we do

 I get this.
 I struggle with this from time to time.
 Perhaps you do, too.

 We need to stop that.
-It’s not healthy to our wellbeing, and it’s not helpful to our writing.
+It’s not healthy for our wellbeing, and it’s not helpful to our writing.

-Instead of comparing ourselves with others, we need to compare ourselves to us.
+Instead of comparing ourselves with others, we need to compare ourselves to ourselves.
 Ask two questions:

 First, did I do the best I could with what I just wrote?
-If so, then be proud over our accomplishment.
+If so, then be proud of our accomplishments.

 My hope for you is that you can truly say, “I’m okay—you’re okay.”

 What steps do you take to avoid making unhealthy comparisons?